scalable-web-systems/docker-compose-reverseproxy/README.md

 }`

 The comments service lets you add a new comment and retrieve the list of added comments.
 Below is the definition of the payload:

 `{
   "postId": ID OF THE POST,
   "message": "SOME MESSAGE"
 }`

+## How to use Docker Compose

+According to the official documentation, Docker Compose is already included as a part of the Docker Engine installation on Desktop Systems such as Windows, MacOS but for Linux, the process is slightly different.
+Refer to this link for more information - https://docs.docker.com/compose/install/

+### Steps
+1. After you clone the repository to your local machine, pull up a terminal window and cd into the directory where you cloned the repo.
+2. Run the following command:

+    `docker-compose up`

+    This will fire up the 2 Node services on ports 5000 and 5001 respectively.

+3. Open a Postman instance and test the endpoints.
+You should be able to use the 2 POST endpoints to add new Post/Comment records and use the GET endpoints to view a list of added entities.